-Please complete and return to the Principal, Mr C Metcalfe, who will acknowledge who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mr C Metcalfe, Principal, who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the Academy about it.
+Postcode: Day time telephone number: Evening telephone number:

+Please give details of your complaint, including whether you have spoken to anybody at the Academy about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

-Dute delite wedge ment sent.

 By who:

 Complaint referred to:

 Date:

-Appendix 1

-Guiding principles on managing complaints made by Students on placement in the Academy
+Appendix 1 Guiding principles on managing complaints made by Students on placement in the Academy